Green Infrastructure Guidelines for Corridor Projects: What You Need to Know

 Guideline #3: Access available funding

-There’s a wide variety of funding methods that can be used for green infrastructure programs.
-Here’s a look at how some cities are maintaining their assets:
+There is a wide variety of funding methods that can be used for green infrastructure programs.
+Here is a look at how some major cities are funding their assets:

 • Parcel tax: Los Angeles

-• Stormwater utilities: Detroit, Philadelphia, Columbus, Cleveland, Harrisburg and Tucson
+• Stormwater utilities: Detroit, Philadelphia, Columbus, Cleveland and Harrisburg

-• Grants and incentives: Milwaukee, New York City and Houston
+• Grants and incentives: Milwaukee, New York City, Philadelphia and Houston

 Guideline #4: Design with maintenance in mind